When a Relationship Becomes Sexless: Navigating Intimacy Beyond the Bedroom

 • Practice Active Listening: When your partner talks, put down your phone and give them your full attention.
 Ask open-ended questions to show you're truly interested in their life and feelings.

 By strengthening your emotional connection, you build the trust and closeness that can reignite your physical relationship.
-The goal is not to fix the sex but to heal the relationship from the inside out.
+The goal is to heal the relationship from the inside out.

 When to Seek Professional Help